syonfox/Motion-Flow/README.md

     - Tune the physcs to be funner for jumps
         - Tune the constenst
         - detect when the player dose a good landing and give apropreat speed Boost
+    - Fix tree bug when the dispaera on restart of game.

 - Graphics
     - better player sprite